PermanentOrg/permanent-sdk/README.md

 Contributors to this repository agree to adhere to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 To report violations, get in touch with engineers@permanent.org.

 The version of NodeJS used for development is specified in `.node-version` located at the project root.

+Be sure to include updates to the [changelog](CHANGELOG.md) as part of any contribution.

 ## Security